 Other days…not so much.
-There are times when even the most inspired and resilient people feel they lack the motivation to even get out of bed, much less set the world on fire.
+There are times when even the most inspired and resilient people feel they can't find motivation to even get out of bed, much less set the world on fire.
 Certain times of the year, like holidays, can bring with them a lot of stress.
 Between heavy workloads and the heavier related stress, we can feel crushed, exhausted, and completely burned out.

 - Let go of the need to control.
 There are some things in your job that you can control and others that are completely out of your control.
 One way to reduce stress is to discern which things are in your power to change.
 By focusing on what you can change, you can regain a sense of ownership and empowerment, which will help reinvigorate your motivation.

 - Steer clear of the drama.
 Dysfunctional organizations can suck the life out of even the best of us.
 If you make a point of limiting (or severing) those relationships that drain you of energy, you will have more energy to devote to doing what you love.
 If for some reason you can't limit contact with the thing that is driving you mad, go on the offensive by seeking out contact with people who inspire and invigorate you.